taviso/scanlimits/README.md

-Another example might be programs that parse configuration files, for example imagine a program that has a configuraion file like this:
+Another example might be programs that parse configuration files, for example imagine a program that has a configuration file like this:

 ```
 # All users in group staff are allowed.